This is the fifth article in our seven part Causes of Divorce series. Links to the other articles are at the bottom of the page.

 There are a lot of reasons why you and your spouse haven’t been getting it on that aren’t exactly personal.
 An affair, however, is often a symptom of underlying problems.
 According to research conducted by psychologist Shirley Glass, 48% of men cited emotional dissatisfaction as the primary reason they cheated, while only 34% of women who had affairs said they were either happy or very happy in their marriage.

 While sexual desire might seem like the reason you or your partner strayed, it also represents some level of disregard for your relationship, which can be too painful to recover from.
-Unless you and your spouse are ready for some serious couple’s counseling, you may be headed for divorce.
+Unless you and your spouse are ready for some serious couple’s counseling, continuing the marriage may not be sustainable, and you may be headed for divorce.

 How Likely is a Sexless Marriage to End in Divorce?